Estimote/iOS-Estimote-UWB-SDK/README.md

 ### Contact Estimote Team

 Our contact details are provided on our website [www.estimote.com](https://estimote.com) and our customer success team is always available at contact (at) estimote.com to discuss business opportunities or opening a support project.
-We have shipped milions of beacons and have seen most sophisticated use-cases and are always happy to recommend the best approach or discuss firmware/hardware customization for your project.
+We have shipped millions of beacons and have seen most sophisticated use-cases and are always happy to recommend the best approach or discuss firmware/hardware customization for your project.

 Unfortunately our engineers are not able to provide tech assistance to every Dev Kit customer without support project initiated.
 Free tech support can be only provided via our [Developer Forum](https://forums.estimote.com/).